 Introducing Healthcheck, a Physician for Drupal 8

-Today, Tess Flynn and Ivan Stegic discuss Healthcheck, a new Drupal module that will make your site think it has its own personal physician.
-Here's what we're discussing in this podcast:
+Tess Flynn, TEN7 DevOps Engineer, joins Ivan Stegic to discuss Healthcheck, a new Drupal module that will make your site think it has its own personal physician, that runs periodic checks on the health of your Drupal site and shows the results in an easy-to-understand dashboard.

 - Healthcheck - a new Drupal 8 module